-Now that Al had raised the question, Ed couldn't push the possibility away.
-"There's no way to know," he said, much more bravely than he felt.
-He didn't want to think about losing any more family right now, not when they'd been moving toward the goal of getting some of it back.
+Now that Al has raised the question, Ed can't push the possibility away.
+"There's no way to know," he says, much more bravely than he feels.
+He doesn't want to think about losing any more family right now, not when they've been moving toward the goal of getting some of it back.
 "Let's hope not."

-More canon fire sounded in the distance, and Ed could make out the figures of soldiers moving through a deserted pasture.
-Setting down his trunk, he climbed on top of a rock to get a better look.
+More canon fire sounds in the distance, and Ed can make out the figures of soldiers moving through a deserted pasture.
+Setting down his trunk, he climbs on top of a rock to get a better look.

-"Yeah," Ed answered after a moment.
+"Yeah," Ed answers after a moment.
 "I want to get closer."